carpentries-incubator/hermes_stat_inf_data_vis/episodes/04_python_data_vis_for_inference_and_storytelling.md

 Yes and no!
 Remember, we excluded categorical data, such as region and country names, from `happy_df` to create the heatmap.
 By analyzing only numerical values, we observed a generally positive correlation between `GDP` and `happyScore`.
-However, the scatter plots and bubble chart suggest that cultural factors specific to each country significantly influence happiness.
+However, the scatter plots and bubble chart suggest that maybe cultural factors specific to each country are significantly correlated with happiness.
 This impact is especially visible among Sub-Saharan African countries.

 Therefore, if we want to draw an inferential conclusion from our observations, it would be this: happiness appears to be influenced by a combination of GDP, income, and cultural factors.
 To predict a country’s `happyScore` based